GSA/digitalgov.gov/content/posts/2015-04-09-multiple-languages-single-platforms-the-world-digital-library.md

   - Twitter
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-250-Welcome-Language-poster-design-johavel-iStock-Thinkstock-ThinkstockPhotos-528825345.jpg" alt="Language poster design using social speech bubbles with the word, "Welcome," in various languages" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-250-Welcome-Language-poster-design-johavel-iStock-Thinkstock-ThinkstockPhotos-528825345.jpg" alt="Language poster design using social speech bubbles with the word, Welcome, in various languages" caption="" >}}

 Multilingual does not always mean multiple accounts or websites.
 Increasingly, multilingual content is delivered in an integrated way, with two (or more!) languages delivered on the same website, app, or social media platform.